 All requests must go through Student Accessibility Services as noted above.

 I have a bike on campus and I don't know what do to with it for the summer?

 You have two options: 1) You can either store your bike in one of the bike racks on the main level at the left and right of the main entrance in the Parking Garage.
-In order to do this, your bike must be registered with W&M Police and you should use your bike lock to secure it to the rack.
+In order to do this, your bike must be registered with Parking and Transportation Services and you should use your bike lock to secure it to the rack.
 You will be able to pick the bike up when you return to campus.
-Neither W&M Police nor the University accept any liability for bikes stored in the garage.
-2) You can get a temporary marking tag which must be placed on the handle bars of the bike before the announced annual abandoned bike collection conducted by W&M Police.
+Neither Parking Services nor the University accept any liability for bikes stored in the garage.
+2) You can get a temporary marking tag which must be placed on the handle bars of the bike before the announced annual abandoned bike collection conducted by Parking and Transportation Services.
 All bikes without a tag will be seized and inventoried as abandoned property and subject to a fine.
 Neither a W&M bike decal nor a past year tag can be used as a current year tag.
-Check the W&M Police website for details about the current year collection.
+Check the Parking and Transportation Services website for details about the current year collection.
 Questions?
-Call 221-4596.
+Call 757-221-4596.

-Nothing is more annoying than having unwelcome pests in your room and I am not referring to your annoying neighbor.
-The two most common pests in our buildings are cockroaches and ants:
+Nothing is more annoying than having unwelcome pests in your room, and I am not referring to your annoying neighbor.
+The two most common pests in our buildings are ants and cockroaches:

 Facilities Management contracts with a professional pest control company to treat our buildings on Tuesdays and Fridays of each week.
 In addition to the preventative work inside and outside of the buildings, they also will treat resident rooms by request.
 Please call Work Control at 757-221-2270 to make an appointment.